the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab1_riddler/_index.md

     def check_guess(self,guess):
-        """Checks whether a guess is correct.
+        #Checks whether a guess is correct.
-        Uses the fuzzywuzzy library to accept guesses which are close to the answer.
+        #Uses the fuzzywuzzy library to accept guesses which
-        """
+        #are close to the answer.

         min_fuzz_ratio = 80
         similarity = fuzz.ratio(guess.lower(), self.answer.lower())